souradipp76/MM-PoE/CONTRIBUTING.md

 mm_poe welcomes contributions from the community.

+# Asking Questions and Reporting Issues

+Have a question?
+Have you identified a reproducible problem in MM-PoE?
+Have a feature request?
+We want to hear about it!

+Ask a question, submit a bug report or feature request on [GitHub Issues](https://github.com/souradipp76/MM-PoE/issues).

 **You need PYTHON3!**

 This instructions are for linux base systems.
 (Linux, MacOS, BSD, etc.)